whostolebenfrog/compojure-throttle/README.md

 To configure the rate at which we throttle use two environment variables:

-    COMPOJURE_THROTTLE_TTL
-    COMPOJURE_THROTTLE_TOKENS
+    COMPOJURE_THROTTLE_TTL=1000
+    COMPOJURE_THROTTLE_TOKENS=5

-TTL defines the period for which we are throttling e.g. 1 minute TOKENS defines the number of tries a user is allowed within that period.
+TTL defines the period for which we are throttling e.g. 1000 milliseconds TOKENS defines the number of tries a user is allowed within that period.
+For example we might allow 5 responses a second.

 This (token-bucket) approach allows us to handle small bursts in traffic without throttling whilst still throttling sustained high traffic.